JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/076_Binary_Tree_General_112._Path_Sum.md

         Stack<Pair<TreeNode, Integer>> stack = new Stack<>();
         stack.push(new Pair<>(root, targetSum - root.val));
         while (!stack.isEmpty()) {
-            // In the while loop, pop a node from the stack and check if it is a leaf Pair<TreeNode, Integer> current = stack.pop();
+            // In the while loop, pop a node from the stack and check if it is a leaf node Pair<TreeNode, Integer> current = stack.pop();
             TreeNode node = current.getKey();
             int currentSum = current.getValue();